 On our second day of our Inca Jungle Trail we'll have breakfast around 7:00am and start our hike.
 We'll hike most of the day, so today may be considered the toughest of the trip!
-We'll leave Santa Maria and hike to the small community of Qellomayo which will be 4 to 4 ½ hours away.
+We'll leave Santa Maria and hike to the small community of Qellomayo which will be 2; hours away.
 We'll pass by plantations of coffee, mangos, oranges, fields of coca as well as hiking up an original part of the Inca Trail!

 When we reach Qellomayo we'll have lunch together in a local restaurant.
 After having lunch we'll continue hiking for another 2 ½ to 3 hours until we reach the hot springs of Cocalmayo.
 Here we'll take 1 to 2 hours to relax, soaking in the thermal baths which are along our Inca Jungle Trail.
 From Cocalmayo, we'll take a vehicle on a 20 minute drive to Santa Teresa.
 Here we'll have dinner and stay the night at a local family lodging.

 Our third day of our Inca Jungle Trail, we'll start with breakfast and then take a car or bus to the zip line camp of "Cola de Mono" which is only about 20 minutes away.
-We'll have a great time sliding down the zip lineswhich are strung across the valley, passing through the valley, part of our Inca Jungle Trail!
-We'll be able to enjoy this adventure for about 2 hours before we take another vehicle to Hidroelectrica where we'll have a lunch made from foods from the area.
+We'll have a great time sliding down the zip lineswhich are strung across the valley, passing through the valley, part of our Inca Jungle Trail!.This activity lasts approximately two hours or we head uphill for 2-3 hours towards Llactapata Pass (2,736 m/8,974ft), where we come upon a distant but spectacular view of Machu Picchu Sanctuary from the southeast, a view few travelers ever get a chance to admire.
+Then we take another vehicle to Hidroelectrica where we'll have a lunch made from foods from the area.